sasdf/ctf/writeup/2018/HackIT/coffee_overflow/README.md

 ## Human decompiler
-It's time to spent 8hr reading the bytecodes :) Here's some tips to read them:
+We have all the pieces now.
+It's time to spent 8hr reading the bytecodes :)

+Here's some tips to read them:

 #### Where to read?
 Most of file/function is not used in the program due to the nature of java.